oliviawestmacottssw/SSW.Rules.Content/rules/twitter---do-you-tweet-rules-that-you-follow/rule.md

 ---

-If you follow a rule, then tweet it.
-Use **#ssw** and **#sswrules**
+​​​​​​If you follow a rule, then tweet it.​ Use **#ssw** and **#sswrules**

-Figure: Good Example - Tweeting about a rule you use using the right hashtags   You have just tweeted your first rule…
+​Figure: Good Example - Tweeting about a rule you use using the right hashtags​   You have just tweeted your first rule…